"OITNB" Poussey Washington Fund Is Real —But Different In Real Life

 Advertisement

-Per Netflix, the real Poussey Washington foundation, which is run through GoFundMe, offers support to these eight non-profit organizations: A New Way of Life: Reentry Project, Anti Recidivism Coalition, College & Community Fellowship, Freedom For Immigrants, Immigrant Defenders Law Center, The National Council for Incarcerated and Formerly Incarcerated Woman and Girls, unPrison Project, Women’s Prison Association.
-People who donate to the organization will have their money split equally amongst the different groups, the purpose of which is to "rethink, revise and reform justice in America."
+Per Netflix, the real Poussey Washington foundation, which is run through GoFundMe, offers support to these eight non-profit organisations in the US: A New Way of Life: Reentry Project, Anti Recidivism Coalition, College & Community Fellowship, Freedom For Immigrants, Immigrant Defenders Law Center, The National Council for Incarcerated and Formerly Incarcerated Woman and Girls, unPrison Project, Women’s Prison Association.
+People who donate to the organisation will have their money split equally amongst the different groups, the purpose of which is to "rethink, revise and reform justice in America."

 As a series, Orange Is the New Black has used its platform to discuss important social issues, such as racial inequality in the criminal justice system.
 Poussey's murder was a catalyst to bring Black Lives Matter activists into the fold of the series.
 Taking their activism offscreen seems like a natural next move for the Netflix show.